mm3509/b9122/syllabus/appendix-exam.md

 ## Before the exam

+- Click on "Gradescope" from the Canvas page (or [directly here](https://courseworks2.columbia.edu/courses/232050/external_tools/29680?display=borderless)) and create an account.
+You will submit your answers on Gradescope only, not on Canvas.

-- Install Proctorio and test it with the Test Exam on Canvas.
+- Install Proctorio and test it with the [Test Exam on Canvas](https://courseworks2.columbia.edu/courses/232050/external_tools/35291)

 - Read the new policies on academic integrity, generative AI, and the in-person exam.